DevMountain/react-4-mini/README.md

 ## Step 2

-In this step we will modify our `index.js` to use a router.
+In this step, we will modify our `index.js` to use a router.
 We'll do this by importing `BrowserRouter` from `react-router-dom` and including it in the `ReactDOM.render` statement.

 ### Instructions